nurya-anwer/Biology-Bioinformatic-Concept/README.md

 analyzing the continuously changing cellular transcriptome.
 Specifically, RNA-Seq facilitates the ability to look at alternative gene spliced transcripts, post-transcriptional modifications, gene fusion, mutations/SNPs and changes in gene expression over time, or differences in gene expression in different groups or treatments.

+2) Explain what are the differences between the TPM and RPKM normalization methods.

+TPM was introduced in an attempt to facilitate comparisons across samples.
+TPM stands for transcript per million, and the sum of all TPM values is the same in all samples, such that a TPM value represents a relative expression level that, in principle, should be comparable between samples.
+The measure RPKM (reads per kilobase of exon per million reads mapped) was devised as a within-sample normalization method; as such, it is suitable to compare gene expression levels within a single sample, rescaled to correct for both library size and gene length.
+The only difference is that you normalize for gene length first, and then normalize for sequencing depth second.
+However, the effects of this difference are quite profound.
+When you use TPM, the sum of all TPMs in each sample are the same.
+This makes it easier to compare the proportion of reads that mapped to a gene in each sample.
+In contrast, with RPKM , the sum of the normalized reads in each sample may be different, and this makes it harder to compare samples directly.